 So she lay at his feet until morning, but got up before anyone could be recognized; and he said, “No one must know that a woman came to the threshing floor.”

-This explains how Boaz saw Ruth as chayil, but how about the rest of Boaz’s people within Bethlehem?
-How do they know that she is a warrior [chayil] woman?
+This explained how Boaz saw Ruth as chayil, but how about the rest of Boaz’s people within Bethlehem?
+How did they know that she was a warrior [chayil] woman?
 To understand that we need to go back to the beginning of Ruth and Naomi’s story:

 Naomi had two daughter-in-laws, Ruth and Orpah.
 Both were Moabite women.
-When Naomi’s husband and two sons died she gave her daughters-in-law the option of returning to their Moabite families, leaving Naomi alone to return to her hometown of Bethlehem.
-Orpah chooses to return to her birth family.
-Ruth does not.
+When Naomi’s husband and two sons died she gave her daughters-in-law the option of returning to their Moabite families, leaving Naomi to return to her hometown of Bethlehem alone.
+Orpah chose to return to her birth family.
+Ruth did not.